6 early signs of childhood autism

 How to detect autism early in children.

-Autism, or autism spectrum disorder (ASD), is a developmental disability that can affect each person in a variety of ways.
+Autism, or autism spectrum disorder (ASD), is a developmental disability.
 The autistic community is diverse, and the ways individuals communicate, think and interact vary widely.
 Every autistic person experiences autism differently, and their needs can change over time.
 While some individuals may need more support in their day-to-day lives, others need less.

 How common is autism?

-According to the CDC, about 1 in 36 children in the United States is diagnosed.
+According to the Centers for Disease Control and Prevention (CDC), about 1 in 36 children in the United States is diagnosed with autism.
 Autism can be diagnosed in children, sometimes as early as 18 months old, as well as in adolescents and adults.
 Many different environmental, biologic and genetic factors may make an autism diagnosis more likely.
-Risk factors may include one's genes, being born to older parents and a family history of having autism, state the Centers for Disease Control and Prevention (CDC).
+Risk factors may include one's genes, being born to older parents and a family history of having autism.

 Autism is not caused by poor parenting or vaccinations.
-It occurs in all racial, ethnic and socioeconomic groups.
+People with autism are in all racial, ethnic and socioeconomic groups.

 How is autism diagnosed?

-Doctors use behavioral and developmental tests to make an autism diagnosis, because medical tests, such as blood tests, cannot diagnose the disorders.
-Currently, an autism diagnosis includes a developmental screening by a physician that checks if children are learning basic skills for their age, or if there are delays.
-Development screening is recommended at regular well-child doctor visits.
+Doctors use behavioral and developmental tests to diagnose autism, because medical tests, such as blood tests, cannot diagnose it.
+An autism diagnosis includes a developmental screening and an evaluation.
+In the screening, your child’s doctor will check if they are learning basic skills for their age, or if there are delays.
+This is recommended at regular well-child doctor visits.

-Characteristics of autism may be observed during early childhood, but autism tends to go undiagnosed until much later in life, according to the World Health Organization (WHO).
+Autism characteristics may be observed during early childhood, but it tends to go undiagnosed until much later in life, according to the World Health Organization (WHO).

 What are the signs of autism?